curiouselectric/TVBGone/TVBGone_Instructions/TV_B_Gone_Instructions.md

 # Step 9: Insert programmed IC into socket.
 ![Insert IC] (https://github.com/curiouselectric/TVBGone/blob/master/TVBGone_Instructions/Photos/PCB_9.png "Insert the ATTiny85 IC")

+The programmed IC (an ATTint85 microcontroller) must be inserted the correct way.
+There is a small dot on the IC which indicates pin 1.
+This dot should be aligned with the notch shown on the PCB silkscreen and on the IC socket.

+![Insert IC] (https://github.com/curiouselectric/TVBGone/blob/master/TVBGone_Instructions/Photos/PCB_9.png "Insert the ATTiny85 IC")

 # Step 10: Wire up battery box
 ![Solder Battery Box] (https://github.com/curiouselectric/TVBGone/blob/master/TVBGone_Instructions/Photos/PCB_Final.png "Solder on the battery box")

+Push the wires from the battery box through the larger holes next to the word "Battery".
+These cn then be knotted to provide strain relief.

 # Step 11: Attach PCB to baseplate
 ![PCB baseplate] (https://github.com/curiouselectric/TVBGone/blob/master/TVBGone_Instructions/Photos/IMG_20160113_122853_sm.jpg "Screws through baseplate")